jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Crowd going wild
 - [ ] Winning the prize
 - [ ] Victory celebration
+- Zack to Brand: "Your wake's tiny—bet your dick is too!"
+- Chad: "We'll crush you like we crush puss—wait, no, that's not right."
+- Kyle, nervous: "My stomach's flipping harder than a one-night stand."
+- After win: "We nailed it—stuck the landing like a pro in bed!"

 ### The Sacrifice
 - [ ] Brothers with prize money